Hidden Income Investigations

 Hidden income investigations focus on proving whether work activity, side jobs, self-employment, or business links suggest more earnings than the reported financial story shows.

-• Scope examples: employment verification, business-link research, public-facing work activity review, and timeline-based routine documentation.
+• Common examples: employment verification, business-link research, public-facing work activity review, and timeline-based routine documentation.

-• Use cases: support modification, child-support disputes, alimony disputes, and contested financial disclosures in divorce.
+• Use cases: support modification, child-support cases, alimony disputes, and contested financial disclosures in divorce.

-• Output: source-linked earnings indicators, chronology-backed reporting, and organized findings for attorney review.
+• Output: source-based earnings indicators, timeline-based reporting, and organized findings for attorney review.

 View Dedicated Hidden Income Page